Yikatong

 The Beijing Municipal Administration & Communication Card (北京市政交通一卡通 (Běijīng Shìzhèng jiāotōng Yīkǎtōng)), more commonly known as the Yikatong (literally One-card pass), is a stored-value contactless smart card used in Beijing, China, for public transportation and related uses.
-It is similar to Hong Kong's Octopus card, Singapore's CEPAS, The OMNY Card in New York City, United States, or the Oyster Card used by Transport for London in London, England.
+It is similar to the Octopus card in Hong Kong, CEPAS in Singapore, the OMNY card in New York City, or the Oyster card in London.

 History

 After smart card pilot projects proved successful, Yikatong was introduced at the end of 2003 on Beijing subway Line 13 and certain bus routes.
 Initially, the card was not widely adopted by passengers because of its limited usefulness, the relatively high deposit, and its lack of availability.
 Beginning on 10 May 2006, Beijing's entire subway system and all Beijing buses began to accept the card, which replaced the traditional paper monthly passes.
 At the same time, the purchase and recharging of cards became possible at many more commercial outlets.
 While some passengers initially complained about long queues at bus stops, the system was adopted by increasing numbers of people.
 On 16 May 2006, 4,471,800 transactions were made using Yikatong.

 The system was introduced on some taxis in 2006 and, from the beginning of August 2008, all Beijing taxis were required to accept Yikatong for fare payment.
 The system was expected to be further expanded for payments of parking fees and expressway tolls.

 By the end of 2011, 41.76 million Yikatong cards had been issued.

+Beginning in 2022, the Yikatong card was mandated to be tied to an individual's Beijing Health Kit as a way to further enforce China's Zero-COVID efforts and its associated regular testing.
+This policy has remained despite the end of Zero-COVID, meaning foreigners without a Chinese National ID or Permanent Resident ID plus a mainland Chinese mobile phone number (i.e. visitor with only a passport) are unable to purchase and top up a Yikatong from an automated kiosk, and must transact at a staffed cashier booth.